 A detailed medical history includes information on past ocular conditions and ocular fixation preference.
 Careful documentation of symptoms experienced when fixating with the previously preferred eye, and when fixing with the newly preferred eye, can confirm the diagnosis.
-A positive family history of strabismus is common.338 Kushner and Kowal339 recommend a minimal screening procedure consisting of obtaining a history of childhood eye disease or treatments (such as patching or eye muscle surgery), checking spectacles for prism, cycloplegic refraction, and cover testing for all patients undergoing corneal or lenticular refractive surgery, especially for those planning to induce monovision.
+A positive family history of strabismus is common.393 Kushner and Kowal394 recommend a minimal screening procedure consisting of obtaining a history of childhood eye disease or treatments (such as patching or eye muscle surgery), checking spectacles for prism, cycloplegic refraction, and cover testing for all patients undergoing corneal or lenticular refractive surgery, especially for those planning to adopt monovision.

-Common scenarios in which fixation switch diplopia occurs include:
+Common scenarios in which fixation switch diplopia occurs include the following:

-- Monovision has been induced by optical means or by refractive surgery - Myopia with axial elongation has developed in a previously dominant eye - Following refractive surgery, if the outcome favors fixation with the previously nondominant eye - An unbalanced refraction has been used that encourages fixation with the nondominant eye - Following cataract surgery in a previously nondominant eye when the surgery results in better visual acuity of the nondominant eye compared with the dominant eye336

-Following asymmetric vision loss from other common diseases such as macular degeneration or diabetic retinopathy when the nondominant eye is left with better acuity
+- Monovision has been induced by optical means or by refractive surgery - Myopia with axial elongation has developed in a previously dominant eye - Following refractive surgery, if the outcome favors fixation with the previously nondominant eye - An unbalanced refraction has been used that encourages fixation with the nondominant eye - Following cataract surgery in a previously nondominant eye when the surgery results in better visual acuity of the nondominant eye compared with the dominant eye391 - Following asymmetric vision loss from other common diseases such as macular degeneration or diabetic retinopathy when the nondominant eye is left with better acuity

-Comprehensive eye examinations of adult strabismus patients need to include:
+The comprehensive eye examination of an adult strabismus patient needs to include the following elements: